Dynamics of a jointly commensurate moir\'e charge density wave: Methods

-keV-UED experiments were performed with the home-built UED system at MIT \cite{Freelon2023DesignInstrument}.
+\paragraph{UED experiment\\} keV-UED experiments were performed with the home-built UED system at MIT \cite{Freelon2023DesignInstrument}.
 The 1038~nm (1.19~eV) output of a commercial Yb:KGW regenerative amplifier laser system (PHAROS SP-10-600-PP, Light Conversion), operating at a repetition rate of 5~kHz, was split into pump and probe branches.
-The pump branch was focused onto the sample for photoexcitation, while the probe branch was frequency quadrupled to 260~nm (4.77~eV) using two nonlinear crystals and focused onto a gold-coated sapphire in high vacuum ($<3.9\times10^{-9}$~torr) to generate pulsed photoelectron bunches.
+The pump branch was focused onto the sample for photoexcitation (s-polarization), while the probe branch was frequency quadrupled to 260~nm (4.77~eV) using two nonlinear crystals and focused onto a gold-coated sapphire in high vacuum ($<3.9\times10^{-9}$~torr) to generate pulsed photoelectron bunches.
 These electrons were accelerated to 26~kV in a DC field and focused with a solenoid onto the freestanding EuTe$_4$ flakes in transmission geometry.
 Diffracted electrons were collected by an aluminum-coated phosphor screen (P-46), whose luminescence was recorded by a commercial intensified charge-coupled device (iCCD, PI-MAX~II, Princeton Instruments) operating in the shutter mode.
-More details of the UED setup can be found elsewhere \cite{Freelon2023DesignInstrument}.
+The nominal momentum resolution, estimated from the full width half maximum of the raw electron beam, is $\sim$ 0.03 \AA$^{-1}$.
+Super-resolution information down to $\sim$ 1$\times10^{-5}$ \AA$^{-1}$ could be acquired with a regular Lorentzian fitting, as demonstrated in our previous UED experiments with the same instrument.\cite{Su2023} More details of the UED setup can be found elsewhere \cite{Freelon2023DesignInstrument}.

-\subsection{Tr-ARPES experiment}
+\paragraph{Tr-ARPES experiment\\}